josephrexme/josephrex.me/_posts/2015-01-13-using-jekyll-assets.md

   - breakpoint
 ---
 {% image jekyll_assets.jpg class="head-image" alt="jekyll assets" %}
-I am a rails developer and I've always enjoyed all the experience with sprockets and the whole of the assets pipeline.
-On my quest for seeking a way to use compass properly with my jekyll blog, I came across [a blog][1] suggesting a hacky way of using compass with jekyll.
+I've always enjoyed all the experience with sprockets and the whole of the assets pipeline including how it allows me use compass just by having it in my Gemfile.
+On my quest for seeking ways to use compass properly with my jekyll blog, I came across [a blog][1] suggesting a hacky way of using compass with jekyll.
 The blog post had referenced this [gist][2] which referenced [another gist][3].
 I followed this for a bit till I hit a stumbling block.
 The method was fine from the start.
 I had to use the following plugin:

 {% gist parkr/2874934 %}